Ways of Connecting. The Coventry Train Station Exhibition Reflections.

 The Artist On My Street Exhibition, ‘Connection’ launched at Coventry Railway Station.

-Our collaboration with the Life Path Trust community to create artwork celebrating connections.
-On Tuesday, 23rd April 2024, the Heart of England Community Rail Partnership and Coventry Artspace unveiled the work, funded by Avanti West Coast.
+Early in 2024, I collaborated with the Life Path Trust community to create artwork celebrating connections.
+On 23rd April 2024, the Heart of England Community Rail Partnership and Coventry Artspace, funded by Avanti West Coast, unveiled the CONNECTIONS exhibition in the tunnel linking Coventry station to the bus interchange.

-Why was I Pulled to this Creative Project?
+Why I Was Drawn to This Creative Project

 Nurturing Connection.